5fish/svt-av1-psy/Docs/Parameters.md

 Internally this value is converted several times to different thresholds for different bias.
 In general, anything above `variance_md_bias_thr >> 1`-ish is treated as strong linearts, anything between `variance_md_bias_thr >> 1` and `variance_md_bias_thr >> 3` is the inbetween area, and anything below `variance_md_bias_thr >> 3`-ish is treated as texture.
 You can search for `static_config.variance_md_bias_thr` variable in the code for how each individual threshold are calculated.
 Do note that these thresholds are still being tested out in encodes, and we might readjust individual thresholds in the future.

+## Chroma QMC Bias

+`--chroma-qmc-bias 1` (full) is aggressive and only recommended if you actually see chroma issues that you want to address, while `--chroma-qmc-bias 2` (light) can be applied in all encodes.

+You should enable CDEF with `--enable-cdef 1` when using `--chroma-qmc-bias`.
+CDEF is the most effective tool at preventing distortion in weak chroma lineart.
+These parameters are set for you:
+* `--cdef-bias 1`.

+## Texture Preserving QMC Bias

+In addition to internal adjustments, `--texture-preserving-qmc-bias` also sets these parameters for you:
+* `--variance-octile 3`: You may manually set a lower octile to override this, but you can not set a higher octile.

+You're recommended to disable CDEF with `--enable-cdef 0` when texture preservation is your top priority, but in case you want to still have it enabled to clean up some ringing, it also has a special protective CDEF mode.
+These parameters are set for you:
+* `--cdef-bias 1`.
+* `--cdef-bias-mode 0`: This is required for the protective mode to function.
+* `--cdef-bias-max-cdef -,0,-,0 --cdef-bias-min-cdef -,0,-,0`: The secondary CDEF filtering is disabled.
+You may still set primary CDEF filtering to any value you prefer.

 ## Rate Control Options